Foundation Inference Models for Ordinary Differential Equations: Experiments

-These examples illustrate why a local representation can be advantageous. \FIMODE is only asked to approximate the vector field where the data provide constraints, and \textit{local estimates can transfer}, even when the global functional form is OOD.
-By contrast, \ODEformer targets a \textit{global symbolic expression}.
-This can be powerful when the correct functional family is within distribution, but it can also force global commitments in regions that are not supported by observations.
-Overall, these results demonstrate strong zero-shot ODE inference under realistic corruption, and they highlight a central trade-off between local and global representations.
-Additional results on synthetic polynomial systems, including OOD generalisation to higher degree polynomials, are provided in Appendix~\ref{app:synthetic-polynomials}.
+Together, these examples illustrate the central trade-off between local and global representations. \FIMODE is only asked to approximate the vector field where the data provide constraints, and local estimates can transfer even when the global functional form is OOD.
+This local representation is interpretable in a dynamical-systems sense: it can be queried for equilibria, Jacobians, stability types, and phase-space geometry, just as one would query a symbolic ODE.
+By contrast, \ODEformer targets a global symbolic expression.
+This can be powerful when the correct functional family is within distribution, as in the pendulum, but it can also impose global commitments in regions that are not supported by observations, as in the CDIMA and LV examples.
+Overall, these results demonstrate strong zero-shot ODE inference under realistic corruption, and show that our neural vector fields can support symbolic-style interpretability analyses.
+Additional results on synthetic polynomial systems, including OOD generalisation to higher-degree polynomials, are provided in Appendix~\ref{app:ablations}.